 Rainfall patterns are highly erratic both in quantity and frequency, with an average precipitation

 Birdwood Downs is situated on a series of stabilized sand dune ridges roughly a kilometer apart with sandy loam in the valleys on the ecotone with the coastal marsh.
 In the areas bordering the marsh in the transition zones yellow clays and silts predominate in the valleys between the dunes.
-These old weathered tropical soils are extremely low in macronutrients such as phosphorus and nitrogen, and micronutrients.
-A high level of iron and aluminum in the soils ensure that what phosphorus is in the soil is bound to the iron and unavailable for uptake by the plants.
-Due to the overgrazing, vast areas have been overrun by secondary succession and increaser species- Acacia scrub and annual grasses such as Spear grass (Heteropogan contortus).
+These old weathered tropical soils are very low in macro- and micro-nutrients.
+A high level of iron and aluminium in the soils binds phosphorus which is therefore unavailable for uptake by plants.
+Due to the overgrazing in the past, vast areas have been overrun by secondary succession and increaser species- Acacia scrub and annual grasses such as Spear grass (Heteropogan contortus).
 This pindan wattle country which covers almost half of the Kimberley region is considered of the lowest potential for development.
 The carrying capacity of such pindan was amongst the lowest of any land types in the Kimberley, especially since Birdwood Downs includes no river country or billabongs.

-After the initial mechanical clearing of the invasive woody weed invasion, around half the property has been planted with improved grasses and legumes to restore productivity.
-Around four hundred acres are kept free from re-invasion by Acacia wattle through manual uprooting.
-This “wattle chopping” pasture maintenance while ongoing also provides first hand opportunity to observe at close quarters the changes in the ecology, the interface of soil and root systems and vegetative, insect and animal relationships, while being a more ecologically-friendly means of control compared to the use of herbicides.
-Over the years, Birdwood Downs has demonstrated that as the improved pasture spreads and the native vegetation recovers from the overgrazing and compaction, fewer man-hours are needed to keep invasive weeds under control.
+After the initial mechanical clearing of the invasive woody weeds, around half the property has been planted with improved grasses and legumes to restore productivity.
+Around four hundred acres were kept free from re-invasion by Acacia wattle through manual uprooting.
+This “wattle chopping” is a more ecologically-friendly means of control than to the use of herbicides.
+Over the years, Birdwood Downs has demonstrated that as the improved pasture spreads and the native vegetation recovers from the overgrazing and compaction, fewer man-hours were needed to keep invasive weeds under control.

-The improved pasture developed at Birdwood Downs increases sustainable stocking capacity over ten times that of native pasture in the Kimberleys, which leads to abundant production of cattle fodder.
-Cattle are also used for selective grazing to assist seed production and for pasture upgrade, and to serve as a demonstration of the increased weight gains possible with developed savannah pasture.
+The improved pasture developed at Birdwood Downs increases sustainable stocking capacity over ten times that of native pasture in the Kimberleys, which lead to abundant production of cattle fodder.
+Cattle were also used for selective grazing to assist seed production and for pasture upgrade, and to serve as a demonstration of the increased weight gains possible with developed savannah pasture.